seanheyse/Git-Branchy-Story-Exercise-01/Toxic Sushi/Shirley.md

-Shirley is the evil overlord.
-She rules over Troy with an iron fist.
+Part three

-It is a dark and stormy night.
-Shirley is sitting in the top room of her tower, brooding over the affairs of her domain.
+Shirley is still in her armored carrier, zooming off to battle.